FaceBeauty/FBAgoraLiveFlutter/README_EN.md

    - Android：

    	Place the `FaceBeauty.aar` file in the `mt_plugin/android/libs` folder and the `mtcamera/android/app/libs` folder respectively.
-Place the `jniLibs` folder under the `/mt_plugin/android/src/main` folder.

    - iOS：